 Just a few seeds, a small drum and a song to change the world, literally.
 In Mutation we have the possibility to collect for the game map countless types of seeds and spores, by exploring or talking to some characters at the right time.
 This allows us, thanks to the ability inherited from the old village chief, to be able to change the ecosystem around us, cultivating the various gardens scattered around the island.
 It is therefore necessary to carefully choose the vegetation and its arrangement, after which, with il right pace, we can quickly accelerate their growth and transform, in a few moments, a tiny seed into a mighty tree.
 Collecting the fruits of specific plants makes us able to satisfy the demands of the citizens of Mutation but it is not just a task to satisfy some whims: it is also the only way we have for save the island from the disaster it is facing.
 The research and cultivation phase of the land is the only one we can actually define ludic but it is clear that the title of Die Gute Fabrik aims at tell a story, without frills and forcing.
 What emerges from this choice is a rhythm that is actually slow, but intriguing and never boring.

 In the early stages of the adventure, one of the characters will provide us with an encyclopedia depicting them all dozens of plants that enrich the landscapes of Mutation.
 Attention to detail of this book is surprising, both for the characterization of every small and large organism and for the completeness of the work, which turns out to be incredibly thick.
 Unfortunately this object also represents the only shot failed of indie production, as it is totally useless for progression purposes.
-Although it has an undoubted value of lore, it would have been really easy to put the player in the condition of having to consult the book to make the different gardens he has to take care of flourish, instead it remains an interesting appendix but an end in itself.
-The menu that illustrates the different seeds to plant provides us with all the information necessary for their cultivation, therefore we will never find ourselves having to browse the pages of the encyclopedia to evaluate our choices.
+Although it has an undoubted value of lore, it would have been really easy to put the player in the position of having to consult the book to make the different gardens he has to take care of bloom, instead it remains a very interesting appendix but an end in itself.
+The menu that shows us the different seeds to plant provides us with all the information necessary for their cultivation, consequently we will never find ourselves having to leaf through the pages of the encyclopedia to evaluate our choices.
 While this choice streamlines the experience and makes it less fragmented, on the other takes away quite a bit of charm from the whole, which is really a shame considering how much mushrooms, algae, flowers and trees are crucial in the history of Mutation.

 Aesthetically, Mutation boasts one of his best strengths.
 The title is not only entirely hand drawn but the trait adopted and the characterization of the game world and the characters that inhabit it is really irresistible.
 With a style that can almost make the whole look like a fine collage of colored sheets, the artistic counterpart is in line with the rest of the production: light but exquisite.
 The minimal style manages to fill the eye with its countless details, excellent color choices and the right balance of composition, making the work a little visual jewel.
 Regarding the sound accompaniment, often too neglected, we are again faced with a success.
 The team has created a sound design that is not intrusive but memorable, with honorable mention not only of the melodies to be played in the "gardening" phases but also and above all in the sporadic songs present in the unfolding of the story.